exercism/v3/reference/types/datetime.md

 ## What to cover

 - **Language-specific implementation**: is it a single type with time and date components, or are the time and date components separate types?
+- **Create a date/time**: how can one create a DateTime representing a specific date and time.
 - **Get the current date/time**: how can one get a DateTime representing the current date and time.
 - **Comparing DateTimes**: how to compare two DateTimes instances, for example to see if a date is in the past.
 Are there special (or standard) operators one can use?
 - **Convert a string to a DateTime**: how to parse a string to a DateTime?
 Are there convenience functions/methods to do so?
 Any particular caveats, for example being culture-dependent?